 The TEEB AgriFood initiative and the Natural, and Social & Human, Capital Coalitions emerged from an earlier TEEB initiative.
-The common conceptual basis between flowsoutcomes-impacts in the TEEB AgriFood Evaluation Framework driver-capital and changes-values in the Protocols therefore be expected (Figure 7 and Table 2).
+The common conceptual basis between flowsoutcomes-impacts in the TEEB AgriFood Evaluation Framework and driver-capital changes-values in the Protocols should therefore be expected (Figure 7 and Table 2).